 Family members deceased in the past year are also remembered during the festival.
 The main venue of the festivities is Kathmandu Durbar Square.
 The celebrations last for eight days from the 12th day of the bright fortnight to the 4th day of the dark fortnight of Yanla, the eleventh month of the lunar Nepal Era calendar.

 Indra Jatra was started by King Gunakamadeva to commemorate the founding of the Kathmandu city in the 10th century.
 Kumari Jatra began in the mid-18th century.
 The celebrations are held according to the lunar calendar, so the dates are changeable.

 Note: Indra Jatra occurs only once in a year and depends on the lunar calendar so the dates are changeable.
-If you want to experience this festival, check the Nepali calendar and book this package.
+If you want to experience this festival, check the Nepali calendar.

 |Good wind/rain Jacket|

 Nepalis a landlocked country which has borders with India & China.
 You can either fly in or enter by land borders that are attached to China or India.